The LeDeR Programme supports local areas in England to review the deaths of people with learning disabilities aged 4 years and over.

 One of the key recommendations of CIPOLD was for the greater scrutiny of deaths of people with learning disabilities.
 In this way, potentially modifiable circumstances leading to a death could be identified and avoided in the future through improvements to health and care services.

-The Learning Disabilities Mortality Review (LeDeR) Programme is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England.
-It is being delivered by a team based at the University of Bristol, led by Dr Pauline Heslop.
+The 'LeDeR - Learning from lives and deaths' Programme is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England.

 - Annual Report Learning Disability Mortality Reviews (LeDeR) 2019 – 2020